pazeshun/jsk_apc_2016_meshes/README.md

 From the menu, select Filters > Remeshing, simplification and construction > Quadratic Edge Collapse Detection.
 Option Settings:
+- Percentage reduction (0..1): 0.3
-- Quality threshold: 1
+- Quality threshold: 0.3
-- Preserve Boundary of the Mesh: Yes
+- Preserve Boundary of the Mesh: No
 - Boundary Preserving Weight: 1
-- Preserve Normal: Yes
+- Preserve Normal: No
-- Preserve Topology: Yes
+- Preserve Topology: No
 - Optimal position of simplified vertices: Yes
-- Planar simplification: Yes
+- Planar simplification: No
 - Weighted Simplification: No
 - Post-simplification cleaning: Yes
 - Simplify only selected faces: No